Ally-Jue/Ally-Jue/README.md

 - 👋 Hi, I’m @Ally-Jue
-- 👀 I’m interested in
+- 👀 I’m interested in some things which I'll want to reach
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning DevOps basics
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me